All Episodes

 This is in Kentucky.

-Um he was trying, he was trying to get money.
+He was trying to get money.

-It would fit the template perfectly.
+It was fit the template perfectly.

-And now we find out, just as in the Duke Lacrosse case, the whole thing was not as it was portrayed.
+And now we find out, just as in the Duke LaCrosse case, the whole thing was not as it was portrayed.

 Will there be any apologies forthcoming?